AndrewMcDonald-Dev/Obsidian/Certifications/Security+/Authentication, Authorization, and Accounting (AAA).md

 ### Accounting

-After authorization, track the user's activity while the user is logged in to a network by tracing information such as how long they were logged in, the data they sent or received, their [[Internet Protocol (IP)|IP]] addresss, [[URI]] they used, and the different services they accessed.
+After authorization, track the user's activity while the user is logged in to a network by tracing information such as how long they were logged in, the data they sent or received, their [[Internet Protocol Suite (TCP IP)#Internet Protocol (IP)|IP]] addresss, [[URI]] they used, and the different services they accessed.